First posted Jan 2013, updated just now.

-For the first part of the move the AHV will come in close to the rig and we will past down the PCP (Permanent Chasing Pennant), This is a collar permanently attached to the anchor chain and a 150 meter cable with a socket in the end, once passed down the the AHV it is attached to the boats work wire.
+For the first part of the move the AHV will come in close to the rig and we will past down the PCP (Permanent Chasing Pennant), This is a collar permanently attached to the anchor chain and a 150 meter cable with a socket in the end, once passed down to the AHV it is attached to the their work wire.

 The AHV’s work wire running down the deck.
 I took this shot while we were just standing by, if we had been working I would not be allowed on the back deck.

 Once attached, the AHV will proceed out to the anchor following a line on the nav screen.

 Now another thing we had to do on this rig move was De-ballast before any anchors were recovered, why I hear you ask?
 Either you asked that question or were so bored you have already gone onto the next blog, but i’ll tell you anyway.

 So what happens is, the anchor is lifted off the sea bed, brought up to the stern roller of the AHV, checked out and then the rigs large winches will haul in the anchor chain and store it in the chain lockers, but what do we do with the anchor then? we need to put it somewhere, so we rack it on these things.